luciusmagn/lambdas-and-logos/book.typ

     is clinically wrong about programming language design.
 ]

-The basic division in programming paradigms is between imperative and declarative.
+The basic division in programming paradigms is between _imperative_ and _declarative_.
 This split emerged gradually as computing evolved from its origins toward more abstract models.
 We can blame Fortran and Lisp.

 Imperative programming, which includes procedural programming and object-oriented programming, focuses on describing how a program operates step by step.
 It's characterized by statements that change a program's state, with the programmer explicitly specifying the exact sequence of operations.
-This fairly closely reflects the Von Neumann architecture of most computers, where instructions execute sequentially and operate on memory.
+This fairly closely reflects the Von Neumann architecture of most computers, where instructions execute sequentially and operate on memory.#footnote[
+    Before you rip me apart, I am well-aware that your laptop is Modified Harvard architecture, but at a basic level, from the outside, Von Neumann is a more useful comparison.
+]

 Early languages like FORTRAN (1957), ALGOL (1958),#footnote[
     Algol is a bit of a forgotten hero among the programming languages.
 If you look at it,